dewsly/smart-search/README.md

 Function returning JSX.
 Used to render the selected item.

 `onSelect`
-Callback notification when item has been selected.
+If provided, this callback will be triggered when an item has been selected.
+The callback will be passed the selected item object.

 `onRemove`
-Callback notification when item removed.
+If provided, this callback will be triggered when an item has been removed.
+The callback will be passed the removed item object.

 `minCharacters`
 The minimum characters the query should be before triggering the search (default: 3)